DBozhinovski/resume/contents/articles/freelance-work/index.md

 Eterni.me is a project that aims to make one digital immortal.
 The goal is to create a digital avatar of a person, so they leave behind a lasting and meaningful legacy.

+**Technologies used**: JavaScript, Node.js, RethinkDB, MongoDB

+### Scrap.io
+##### 2014 - current

+Scrap.io is a web scraper which aims to provide contextual data out of web pages and services.

-**Technologies used**: JavaScript, Node.js, RethinkDB
+**Technologies used**: JavaScript, Node.js, PostgresQL

 ### Gambit
-##### 2015 - current
+##### 2015

-gambit.com is a gaming platform, for which I build various games.
-It's my first endeavor into the game dev world, bulding various casual games.
+gambit.com is a gaming platform, for which I built various games.
+It's my first endeavor into the game dev world, making various casual games.

 ### Sideo
 ##### 2014